Mihart-web/CARBONETTE/README.md

 (Note: the typo “fronted” is intentionally kept for internal compatibility with existing code paths.)

 ## 🚀 How to Run the Project
-# Tested with Python 3.11 (Conda-forge environment)
+### Tested with Python 3.11 (Conda-forge environment).
+Developed and tested on Windows 10 (compatible with macOS/Linux environments).
 1. Clone the repository
    `git clone https://github.com/Mihart-web/CARBONETTE.git`